She Loves Biscotti

 Tips

 • Resist the temptation to increase the heat during the initial whisking period to speed things along.
-The cooking time is necessary to remove the raw taste of cornstarch and essential for the cornstarch molecules to be activated.
+The cooking time is necessary to remove the raw taste of cornstarch and is essential for the cornstarch molecules to be activated.

 Can I use chocolate chips in this recipe?